EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 ##### New Attributes

-Some attributes will not be supported when moving your SP to the Keycloak-based EGI Check-in IdP.
-These attributes will be replaced by new ones, as described in the table below:
+When migrating your SP to the Keycloak-based EGI Check-in IdP, please be aware that some attributes will no longer be supported.
+These deprecated attributes will be replaced by new ones, as detailed in the table below:

 | Deprecated Attributes        | New Attributes                |
 | ---------------------------- | ----------------------------- |